 Administration Fees Paid to the Administrator.
 For its services under the Administration Agreement, the Administrator is paid a fee, which varies based on the average daily net assets of the Fund, subject to certain minimums.
-For the fiscal period from March 31, 2021 (commencement of Fund operations) to December 31, 2021 and the fiscal year ended December 31, 2022, the Fund paid the following amount for these services:
+For the fiscal years ended December 31, 2022, 2023, and 2024 the Fund paid \$0 for such services.